redsamg/a-song-a-day/README.md

 # Problem space:

-1) Someone close to me is always wishing for me to share music them.
+1) Someone close to me is always wishing for me to share music with them.

 2) With a tight schedule and a glut of podcasts, songs, audiobooks, and additional auditory stimuli that exist in said individual's life, it can be difficult for them to remember, choose...